 - Good hand hygiene, including washing and rinsing your hands with soap and water is one of the best preventive measures.
 Alcohol hand gels/sprays, although always present on cruise ships, offer no significant protection against norovirus infection.

 - Choice of food and establishment: Well-cooked, local food is generally the safest option when travelling.
 Salads or food (e.g. rice) that may have been sitting around for flies to land on, or reheated quickly for a tourist menu is much more likely to cause problems.
-The strongest predictive factor for travellers’ diarrhoea in Nepal was found in one large, local study to be eating in a restaurant in Kathmandu (!), not drinking tea in a trailside teahouse, or any other activities.
+The strongest predictive factor for travellers’ diarrhoea in Nepal was found in one large, local study to be eating in a restaurant in Kathmandu (!), not drinking tea in a trailside teahouse, as one might expect.

 - Rehydration with proper oral rehydration solution (ORS) is unquestionably the best treatment for travellers’ diarrhoea.
 However, more readily available, improvised solutions such as flat Coca Cola with a lick of salt, or simply sipping clear fluids such as herbal teas can also make you feel a lot better.

 - Over-the-counter medicines, such as loperamide (Imodium), can be of benefit for plane or bus journeys.
 However, these only act to temporarily stop the gut moving, they do not address the disease process within or make you feel much better.
 In tropical countries, particularly high-risk destinations, or if on a short business trip, cycling or or mountain climbing, it may be worth considering taking some